fabien/qworker/README.md

 1. A worker starts and emits `worker:initialize` to the manager, and supplies the following info: worker id, process id and an array of task ids it is interested in.
-2. Once a manager replies, it will validate the task ids and subsequently emits a reply to that specific worker (`<pid>/start`) with a configuration: db, collection, tasks (full metadata of requested tasks).
+2. The manager will validate the task ids and subsequently emits a reply to that specific worker (`<pid>/start`) with a configuration: db, collection, tasks (full metadata of requested tasks).
    If validation of any of the requested tasks fails, the worker will be terminated by the manager automatically.